xiix0/scam/README.md

-You will meet an important person who will help you advance professionally.
+You plan things that you do not even attempt because of your extreme caution.